Local elections 2018: How important was Brexit?

 Local election results 2018: How important was the Brexit effect?

-The overnight election results will have come as a disappointment to Labour, a source of relief for the Conservatives, and as mildly encouraging for the Liberal Democrats, writes Prof John Curtice and colleagues on the BBC's local elections team.
+The election results will come as a disappointment to Labour, relief for the Conservatives and mild encouragement for the Liberal Democrats.
+But what role did factors such as Brexit and the votes of young people play, ask Prof John Curtice and colleagues on the BBC's local elections team.

-It was a night in which big swings were rare on the ground - apart from a collapse in the UKIP vote, which lost all but two of the seats it was trying to defend.
+It was a night in which big swings were rare - apart from a collapse in the UKIP vote.
 That enabled all three main parties to register gains, but with none of them making a decisive advance.

 Labour's sole council gain so far was in Plymouth.
-More disappointing for the party was a failure to gain a single council in London, failing in particular to gain control of the Tory totems of Wandsworth or Westminster.
-Meanwhile outside the capital the party lost control of both Derby and Nuneaton.
+More disappointing for the party was a failure to gain a single council in London, in particular the Tory totems of Wandsworth or Westminster.
+Outside the capital, the party lost control of both Derby and Nuneaton.

 The Liberal Democrats managed to capture Richmond-upon-Thames from the Conservatives, where their party leader, Sir Vince Cable, is a local MP.